sachinym/Github-Advanced-Security/Adv_sec_intro.md

    - **Bug Fixes**: These updates address bugs and issues that may not be security-related but improve the overall stability and usability of the software.
    - **Release Versions**: Version updates typically follow semantic versioning (e.g., major, minor, patch) to indicate the nature of changes (e.g., breaking changes, new features, or bug fixes).

-### Task 3: Where to turn on the different components of GitHub Advanced Security?
+### Task 3: Where to turn on the different components of GitHub Advanced Security at the repository level?

 In this task, we will learn how to enable GitHub Advanced Security features for a repository, including Dependabot, Code Scanning, and Secret Scanning.
 We will explore how to activate and configure essential security features such as the Dependency Graph, Dependabot Alerts, CodeQL analysis, and Push Protection, ensuring comprehensive security coverage for our repository.
 Additionally, we will review the alerts generated in the Security tab, gaining insights into potential vulnerabilities and securing our code.